suyogkad/freshForecast/README.md

 ### Dataset

 This project utilizes an open-source dataset from Open Data Nepal, available at: [Kalimati Tarkari Dataset](https://opendatanepal.com/dataset/kalimati-tarkari-dataset)
 .
-The dataset is employed here strictly for educational and research purposes only.
+The dataset is employed here strictly for educational and research purpose only.

 ## Getting Started